 There are some who believe that even in the midst of federal legalization, Idaho will pass its own laws which will keep marijuana, such as that you can Get more info about online, illegal.
 Idaho passed a resolution making marijuana reform illegal, which may put the state as the very last in the country to legalize, years after the second-to-last.

-Louisiana has some of the country’s harshest marijuana laws.
-If you possess marijuana on your person and have a previous felony, there is a strong likelihood that you will be sentenced to prison for life.
+Louisiana has some of the country’s harshest marijuana laws, though it is still possible to obtain a louisiana medical marijuana card with a medical marijuana recommendation from a doctor.
+If you don’t have a recommendation and are found to possess marijuana on your person and have a previous felony, there is a strong likelihood that you will be sentenced to prison for life.
 If you are caught with marijuana on your person a couple times in a row, you will likely spend up to 20 years in prison.

 However, in hopes that the state will not be the very last to legalize, there is a possibility that marijuana legalization will be put to a statewide vote late next year.
 This would be a huge step for the state, as this ballot would protect anyone over the age of 21 from criminal charges for possessing or purchasing marijuana.
 It would also make it much easier for Lousiana natives to obtain marijuana seeds from places like ILGM to grow and sell, which would be great for Louisiana’s economy too.
 Keep your eyes on Louisiana during the next presidential election as its people vote and the state attempts to relieve itself of its current legalization ranking.